Search this Site

 It has taken a big leap forward offering superb events for people of all ages to participate in together.
-Easter long weekend marks the dates for this special one-of-a kind festival!
+Easter long weekend marks the dates for this special one-of-a-kind festival!

 “Being alive is not the same as having a life worth living!”

 For the sporty types, the Sedgefield Slow Festival events range from the fun “Glow in the Dark” Golf Tournament to the Slow Tandem Paragliding and How-slow-can-you-go Biking competition.

 This event sees spectators enjoying some hilarious moments with gusting winds finding the weak spots of many imaginative rafts that look good on land but experience serious design weaknesses once they are in the water – much to the horror of the energetic construction teams!

 After the judges have judged the Potjies - just before the start of the - "See if your Boat Floats Race" – all the food is sold off in portions for Charity.

 The "Out of the Bin" Fashion Show begun in 2013 was an immediate success.
-The Smutsville community came up trumps designing the most spectacular outfits from recycled materials.
-Everybody that attended, loved it and it has become one of the most popular events of the festival.
+The Smutsville community came up trumps designing the most spectacular innovative and imaginative outfits from all kinds of recycled materials.

 The Sedgefield Slow Festival Committee has made a really good move in deciding to establish a central point - The Slow Coach Café - on the Village Green that creates the family festival atmosphere, where visitors can enjoy a delicious array of food and drink and where many happenings take place.

 Visitors can also find out about other activities taking place in the vicinity or nearby.
-The HQ of the Organising Team is there too
+The HQ of the Organising Team is there too.

 On one occasion I watched a baking demonstration I wouldn't have known about if I hadn't been at the Slow Coach Cafe when it began!

-Dogs are a large part of village life so it draws a large crowd to the Dog Walk exercise that used to be held on the Island at the Eagle Green Venue.
+Dogs are a large part of village life so it draws a large crowd, individuals, families and friends gather to the Dog Walk exercise that used to be held on the Island at the Eagle Green Venue.

-Even in intermittent rain and windy conditions, the weather never stops Sedgefield people from having fun with their dogs!
+Even in intermittent rain and windy conditions, the weather never stops Sedgefield people turning out for the event and having fun with their dogs!

-There's also the Trading Posts and Yard sale, Smutsville Funky Hair Challenge, Miss Sedgefield Slow Fest Beauty Pageant, and NEW is the Amazing Car Race lasting about +/- 3 hours.
+There's also the Trading Posts and Yard sale, Smutsville Funky Hair Challenge, Miss Sedgefield Slow Fest Beauty Pageant, and NEW is the Amazing Car Race lasting about +/- 3 hours held on Saturday afternoon.

 It's gentle energy pervades our small town.
 It is vibey and yet laid-back, strong enough to get you going but not enough to stress you.